fiachra369/SQA.Assignment/CodingStandards.md

 #### Professionalism
 - Ensures that a good job is done for the customers or your team
-- Your coworkers will be impressed by your level work, thus resulting in more tasks and work for you
+- Your coworkers will be impressed by your level of work, thus resulting in more tasks and more work for you
-- As a result of your professional work using the coding standards new roles may come available to you
+- As a result of your professional work using the coding standards, new roles may come available to you

 #### Time Management
 - Good time management will ensure you get the job in time for the customers or your team
-- Getting the work done fast but also in an efficient way will boost team moral
+- Getting the work done fast but also in an efficient way will boost team morale
 - By using the coding standard of commenting, your team will be able to find errors a lot more quickly and fix them

 Here is a clear example of effective commenting